Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Methodology

-The computational domains and meshes for the simulations are depicted in Figure~\ref{fig:paper_mesh}, where Figure~\ref{fig:paper_mesh}(b) was for the cases with laminar inflows ($10.4$M cells) and Figure~\ref{fig:paper_mesh}(c) was for the cases with turbulent inflows ($10.9$M cells); the minor differences were mainly related to avoid undesired pressure fluctuations introduced by the synthetic turbulent inlet conditions.
-The meshes consists of cubic cells, and they were created through application \texttt{snappyHexMesh}.
-The \emph{Level} in Figure~\ref{fig:paper_mesh} indicates the refinement levels, and the grid size $\Delta$ doubled as \emph{Level} decreased by one (the two meshes shared the same value of $\Delta$ for the same \emph{Level}).
-As described previously, $\Delta$ near the rotor (wake region) will be similar to the inter-distance of the actuator line points $\Delta_r$, meaning that $\Delta$ of \emph{Level} 4 was $D/80$.
-Cartesian coordinate system was selected, with positive $x$ pointing to the downstream direction.
-The rotor center's neutral position was located at the origin, and the rotor rotated in clockwise direction when being seen from the upstream.
-Regarding temporal resolution, there were $360$ time steps for the rotor to complete a revolution under its rated condition ($\Delta t = 0.0138$~s).
-With this time step size $\Delta t$, the distance of the tip would travel $0.7 \Delta$ in a time step, which was less than $1$ as recommended by previous works \cite{troldborg2009actuator, martinez2015large}.
+The computational domains and meshes for the simulations are illustrated in Figure~\ref{fig:paper_mesh}.
+Specifically, Figure~\ref{fig:paper_mesh}(b) depicts the mesh with section plane of $y/D = 0$ for laminar inflow cases (comprising 10.4M cells), while Figure~\ref{fig:paper_mesh}(c) shows the mesh for turbulent inflow cases (10.9M cells).
+The slight differences between these meshes are primarily for mitigating the undesired pressure fluctuations introduced by the synthetic turbulent inlet conditions. \emph{Level} in Figure~\ref{fig:paper_mesh} refers to the mesh refinement levels.
+Both meshes share the same $\Delta$ value for corresponding \emph{Level}s.
+Near the rotor (in the wake region), $\Delta$ is similar to the spacing of the actuator line points $\Delta_r$.
+That is, at \emph{Level} 4, $\Delta = D/80$.
+A Cartesian coordinate system is used, with the positive $x$-axis pointing downstream.
+The neutral position of the rotor center is at the origin, rotating clockwise when viewed from upstream.
+Temporally, there are 360 time steps per rotor revolution for the rated condition of NREL 5MW ($\Delta t = 0.0138$ s), ensuring that the rotor tip travels less than $1\Delta$ per time step (which is $<0.7\Delta$ for our cases), in line with recommendations by previous studies \cite{troldborg2009actuator, martinez2015large}.